Ar-Kah/Java-Chess-Engine/README.md

 #### further update ####

-The point of this project is not to make the worlds fastest chess engine, but to try to make a working one, have fun while implementing the project will and learniong new cool stuff.
-This will also be a part of my bachelors thesis in Tampere university.
+The goal of this project is not to create the world's fastest chess engine, but to develop a functional one, enjoy the process of implementation, and explore exciting new concepts.
+Additionally, this project will contribute to my bachelor’s thesis at Tampere University.

 ## Runing the code ##